 1.3.
 Briefly place the uterus in prewarmed 37 °C sterile phosphate-buffered saline (PBS) to rinse off excess blood, hair, or other debris.
 Place the uterus in a sterile 10 cm dish filled with sterile PBS.

 1.4.
 Using small scissors, cut through the uterine wall along the length of the uterus to expose each embryo, still in its yolk sac.
 Remove the yolk sac surrounding the embryo, but save it for genotyping, if needed.
-As the embryos are removed, place each embryo in its own well of a sterile 12-well plate filled with sterile PBS.
+As the embryos are removed, place each embryo in its own well of a 12-well plate filled with PBS.

 Dissection of palatal shelves from embryos (Figure 1)